Sevtap Baycılı

-Sevtap Baycılı is a Dutch writer of Turkish extraction.
+Sevtap Baycılı is a Dutch writer of Turkish descent.
 Born in Istanbul in 1968, she studied philosophy in Turkey, earning the nickname "Miss Wittgenstein".
 She settled in the Netherlands in 1991.

 Her first novel, De Markov-keten ("The Markov chain", 1998) is an exploration of the thoughts of a psychiatric patient, obviously influenced by Becket, and with a strong philosophical element.